Sovamorco/BHBot/README.md

 **WARNING:** Bot was initially made for personal use.
-It should not, but still can cause some unexpected consequences including making purchases from mallhalla (with in-game currencies).
+It should not, but still can cause some unexpected consequences, including making purchases from mallhalla (with in-game currencies).
 Developer is not responsible for any harm the program may case.
 Use at your own risk

 (it should work fine tho, I tested it for >500 hours at this point)